katmarcin/Amazon_Vine_Analysis/README.md

 ## Overview of the Analysis

-The purpose of this analysis is to analyze Amazon reviews written by members of a paid Amazon Vine program in order to determine if there is any bias toward favorable reviews from Vine members in a beauty product dataset.
+The purpose of this analysis is to analyze Amazon reviews written by members of a paid Amazon Vine program in order to determine if there is any bias toward favorable reviews from Vine members towards beauty products.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.

-In this project, you’ll have access to approximately 50 datasets.
-Each one contains reviews of a specific product, from clothing apparel to wireless products.
-You’ll need to pick one of these datasets and use PySpark to perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
-Next, you’ll use PySpark, Pandas, or SQL to determine if there is any bias toward favorable reviews from Vine members in your dataset.
-Then, you’ll write a summary of the analysis for Jennifer to submit to the SellBy stakeholders.

- For this analysis, you'll determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.
+PySpark was used to intitiate and perform the ETL process to extract the dataset, transform the data, connect to an AWS RDS instance, and load the transformed data into pgAdmin.
+We used PySpar, again to determine if there is any bias toward favorable reviews from Vine members in the dataset.
+Ultimately, the goal is to determine if having a paid Vine review makes a difference in the percentage of 5-star reviews.

 ### Data-source: